-- 1. Calculate the time the VOLT 100 series will take to make all of the measurements (See Measurement speed (p.
-33)). - 2.
-Calculate the CPI bit rate necessary to keep up with the sum of data generated by all devices (CPI network bit rate (p.
-35)). - 3.
-Determine if the physical layout of your network will allow for the calculated CPI bit rate (See Table 10-2 (p.
-36)).
+- 1. Calculate the time the VOLT 100 series will take to make all of the measurements (See Measurement speed equations [p.
+36]). - 2.
+Calculate the CPI bit rate necessary to keep up with the sum of data generated by all devices (CPI network bit rate [p.
+39]). - 3.
+Determine if the physical layout of your network will allow for the calculated CPI bit rate (See Table 10-6 [p.
+39]).

-usage and capacity of a CPI network.
+Use the CPI calculator at www.campbellsci.com/downloads/cpi-calculator \square to estimate the usage and capacity of a CPI network.
 Select a CDM-A108 for a VOLT 108 and a CDM-A116 when using a VOLT 116.

 Also, see Calculating network restrictions (p.
-50) for complete examples.
+55) for complete examples.

-10.4.1 Measurement speed
+10.3.3.1 Measurement speed equations

-Use the equations in Table 10-1 (p.
-33) to ensure that the VOLT 100 series is able to make measurements at the speed required.
-Compare that speed with the scan rate options for the data logger to determine if the VOLT 100 series measurements can be done within the main scan or if they need to be performed in a sub-scan or burst.
+These equations can be used to determine if the VOLT 100 series measurements can be done within the main scan or if they need to be performed in a sub-scan or burst.
 The Sample Rate refers to the rate at which the VOLT 100 series makes measurements when the Reps parameter is greater than 1.